Tukaiz/vagrant_config/README.md

     vagrant up
 to start the VM.
 Your project and all local changes are shared on the VM's `/vagrant` folder, from where the VM Rails runs.
 I've configured the port forwarding to 8080 on `localhost` to avoid conflicts with other running rails apps, but you can change it to whatever  you want on the `Vagrantfile`.

+Currently the provisioning is done from a shell file.
+It does the following:

+- basics (curl, git, mysql)
+- RVM and Ruby 2.2.0
+- Bundler, Rails 4.2.1
+- Redis (latest stable)

-If you want to create your own [provisioning for the VM](https://docs.vagrantup.com/v2/provisioning/index.html), you can now `bundle install` to get the [knife-solo](https://matschaffer.github.io/knife-solo/) gem used to generate Chef provisioning recipes.
-The recipes included here will be for a Rails install.
+If you want to create your own [provisioning for the VM](https://docs.vagrantup.com/v2/provisioning/index.html), there are a number of ways - Chef, Puppet, and Docker to name a few.

 `vagrant up` starts the vagrant VM. you may have to do this a couple of times while dependencies etc get installed.